puppetlabs/puppetserver/documentation/tuning_guide.markdown

 is reasonable in your environment.
 To encourage this, we log a warning message at startup if you haven't provided an explicit value.

+### Potential JAVA ARGS settings

+If you’re working outside of lab environment, increase `ReservedCodeCache` to `512m` under normal load.
+If you’re working with 6-12 JRuby instances (or a `max-requests-per-instance` value significantly less than 100k), run with a `ReservedCodeCache` of 1G.
+Twelve or more JRuby instances in a single server might require 2G or more.

+Similar caveats regarding scaling `ReservedCodeCache` might apply if users are managing `MaxMetaspace`.

 ## Footnotes

 [1] The vast majority of the memory footprint of a JVM process can usually be